Image Credit: Loleia

 Pancakes would use up eggs and butter and any other leftover food could be added to the pancakes.

-Nowadays, Pancake Day is a great excuse to eat pancakes for dessert, slathered in sugar, lemon juice or Nutella.
+Nowadays, Pancake Day is a great excuse to eat pancakes for dessert, slathered in sugar and lemon juice or spread with Nutella.

 A great British tradition on Pancake Day is that of pancake races, where racers compete against one another to run over a certain distance with a frying pan and pancake.
 The pancake usually has to be tossed a certain number of times in the course of the race.